npm

 The web component effdnd-actor can "play" several roles:

-item- the item being moved.,target- the target of the move,scope- movement boundaries.
+item- the item being moved,target- the target of the move,scope- movement boundaries.

 To set a role, you need to set the attribute of the same name on the effdnd-actor element.
 Multiple roles can be set for a single element.
-The attribute values will be used to identify drag-and-drop participants by the effdnd-trigger component.

 At the beginning of drag-and-drop, the effdnd-trigger web component uses its attributes to select the participants in the process (actors):